Húns

 Húns (Huins) is a village in Leeuwarden in the province of Friesland, the Netherlands.
 It had a population of around 114 in January 2017.

 There is a preserved windmill, De Huinsermolen.

 History

 The village was first mentioned in the 13th century Hunenghe, and means "settlement of the people of Huno (person)".
 Húns is a twin village with Leons and both share a village flag.
 The Dutch Reformed church dates from the 13th century.
 In 1840, Húns was home to 117 people.

 The polder mill De Huinsermolen was built in 1829.
 The mill drains the excess water from the polder.
-In 1958, a Diesel powered pumping station was installed, however the wind mill is regularly in service.
+In 1958, a diesel-powered pumping station was installed, however the windmill is regularly in service.

 Before 2018, the village was part of the Littenseradiel municipality and before 1984 it belonged to Baarderadeel municipality.